How we recover our costs

-When deciding whether, and how best to recover money due, we take into account financial, personal and all other relevant circumstances.
-Each case is specific to its individual facts and will be considered on that basis, although we seek to take act proportionately and to achieve consistency in our approach.
+When deciding if, and how best to recover money due, we take into account financial, personal and all other relevant circumstances.
+Each case is specific to its individual facts and will be considered on that basis, although we seek to act proportionately and to achieve consistency in our approach.

-- current Income and likelihood of income in the future (such as when a solicitor's suspension from practice comes to an end)
+- current income and likelihood of future income (such as when a solicitor's suspension from practice comes to an end)